google/xls/docs_src/ir_semantics.md

 #### **`receive`**

-Receives data values from a specified channel.
-The number of data values `N` and their type is determined by the channel.
+Receives a data value from a specified channel.
+The type of the data value is determined by the channel.
 An optional predicate value conditionally enables the receive operation.

 ```
 result = receive(tkn, predicate=<pred>, channel_id=<ch>)